 - Dispense ice into a glass before filling it with water or other beverages.
 Splashing may occur if ice is dispensed into a glass that already contains liquid. - Never use a glass that is exceptionally narrow or deep.
 Ice may jam in the ice passage and refrigerator performance may be affected. - Keep the glass at a proper distance from the ice outlet.
-A glass held too close to the outlet may prevent ice from dispensing. - To avoid personal injury, keep hands out of the ice door and passage. - Never remove the dispenser cover. - If ice or water dispenses unexpectedly, turn off the water supply and contact Sears Home Service in U.S.A. call 1-844-553-6667.
+A glass held too close to the outlet may prevent ice from dispensing. - To avoid personal injury, keep hands out of the ice door and passage. - Never remove the dispenser cover. - If ice or water dispenses unexpectedly, turn off the water supply and contact call the Kenmore Customer Care Hotline at 1-844-553-6667.